Welcome to the Premier Website for Professional Business Analysis

 • At the same time, the firm enters a credit to an asset account, "Cash on hand."
 The credit transaction decreases the asset account balance.

-Budgeting Expense Items
+How Are Expense Items Budgeted?

 Operating Expenses and Operating Budgets